stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

 srun dcp $COMMON_DATASETS/alphafold3 $SCRATCH/af3_db
 ```

+!!! tip "Keeping databases up to date"

-Unmodified files are purged from `$SCRATCH` and `$GROUP_SCRATCH` every 90
+    Unmodified files in `$SCRATCH` and `$GROUP_SCRATCH` are purged every 90
     days.
-As you run AlphaFold, you can include a `dsync` in your scripts that
-compares your `$SCRATCH` databases with those in
-`$COMMON_DATASETS/alphafold3` and automatically copies over any
-missing files (shown in the example scripts below).
+Use `dsync` to periodically re-sync only missing or outdated files
+    from Oak:

+    ``` none
+    $ module load system mpifileutils
+    $ srun dsync --quiet $COMMON_DATASETS/alphafold3 $SCRATCH/af3_db
+    ```

+    You can run this in a standalone job, or uncomment the `rsync` line in
+    the batch scripts below to sync automatically before each run.

 #### Getting the Apptainer image